 Step 3) Edit InstrumentData.txt: The InstrumentData.Txt file contains a listing of a few basic properties of each instrument to be used with the LISST-SOP software.
 Open the file using any text editor such as Notepad.
 The file contains five comma-delimited columns of numbers.

 The first column is the four-digit serial number of the instrument.
 The serial number cannot contain any letters, only numbers.
 The second column is the instrument type (A, B, or C).
-Type A is the early 5-500 micron unit.
+Type A is the early 5-500 micron unit (discontinued).
 Type B is the 1.25-250 micron unit.
 Type C is the 2.5-500 micron unit.
 The third column is the memory size.
 The options are either 529000 (standard) or 2102000 (2Mb upgrade) for the original LISST-100.
 For the LISST-100X instrument enter 2102000.
-The fourth column is the Calibration Constant.
+The fourth column is the Volume Conversion Constant.
 This value is instrument specific and can be found in the LISST.INI file in the C:/Windows directory from the previous installation.
 It can also be found by selecting "Edit Calibration Constants" in the previous versions.
 The fifth column is an indicator for the LISST-100X type instruments.
 Place an X in this column for the LISST-100X instruments and leave it blank for the LISST-100 instruments.
 Save the changes to the InstrumentData.Txt file.
+If you have multiple instruments, copy the numbers from these instrument's InstrumentData.txt files to the same file.

 Step 4) Edit LISST.INI: The LISST-SOP software is designed to support the use of multiple instruments.
 The LISST.INI file contains the calibration values for the auxiliary parameters for each instrument to be used.
 Before installing the LISST-SOP rename the LISST.INI file in the Windows folder to LISSTV3.INI and copy it to the temporary install directory.

 Open the LISSTV3.INI file with Notepad.
 Also open the LISST.INI file in the temporary install directory.
 In the new LISST.INI file there will be two instrument specific sections labeled [LISST1004] and [LISST1005] these sections will need to be replaced with the correct calibration values for each instrument.
-Each instrument will have its own section with a heading that is [LISSTxxxxI] where xxxx is replace with the serial number of the instrument.
+Each instrument will have its own section with a heading that is [LISSTxxxx] where xxxx is replace with the serial number of the instrument.
 The previous version LISSTV3.INI will have a section labeled [Instrument1].
 This section can be copied from the old LISST.INI file for each instrument and placed into the new LISST.INI file.
 Save the changes to the new LISST.INI file.
 During the setup of the software this file will be copied to the Windows folder.
 The existing LISST.INI file will be renamed LISST.old.